top of page

 Tsukiji Market Shrine.jpg

-Senso-ji: A Buddhist temple located in Asakusa.
-It is one of Tokyo's most colorful and popular temples.
-When approaching the temple, visitors first enter through the Kaminarimon (Thunder Gate), the outer gate of the Senso-ji Temple and the symbol of Asakusa and the entire city of Tokyo.
-A shopping street of over 600 feet, called Nakamise, leads from the outer gate to the temple's second gate, the Hozomon.
-Alongside typical Japanese souvenirs such as yukata and folding fans, various traditional local snacks from the Asakusa area are sold along the Nakamise.
-The shopping street has a history of several centuries.
+Senso-ji: Located in Asakusa, this Buddhist temple is one of Tokyo’s most iconic and vibrant landmarks.
+Visitors first pass through the Kaminarimon (Thunder Gate), the outer gate of Senso-ji and a well-known symbol of both Asakusa and Tokyo itself.
+From there, a 600-foot shopping street called Nakamise leads to the temple’s second gate, the Hozomon.
+Along this bustling street, vendors sell traditional souvenirs such as yukata and folding fans, as well as a variety of classic local snacks from the Asakusa area.
+The Nakamise shopping street boasts a history spanning several centuries.

 Japan international basketball tour (3).